LJ-Luka/LJ-Luka/README.md

 ---
-- 👋 Hi, I am Lumi
+- 👋 Hi, I am Lumi!
-- 👀 I am a problem solver who provides solutions as an Aerospace Systems Engineer using knowledge and skills learned.
-I apply my skills at the National Space Research and Development Agency, where I design and build systems and subsystems for aircrafts and spacecrafts.
+- With a background in Aerospace Engineering, I solve problems and provide solutions by designing and building systems and subsystems for aircrafts and spacecrafts.
+I have over five years of experience in the aerospace industry in design, research and development.
+I specialise in aerodynamics, flight mechanics, and stability and control.
 - I am also a Data Analyst who can help make sense of your data through valuable insights.
 I have skills in data preparation, data cleaning/ transformation, data modelling, data analysis and data visualisation.
+I gained these skills as an aerospace engineer and have taken relevant courses and completed projects to understand the concepts from a data analyst's perspective.
-- 🌱 I have certifications from Google (Data Analytics and BI Analyst)
+- I have certifications from Google (Data Analytics and BI Analyst).
-- 💞️ I am looking forward to collaborating on aerospace research and data analysis projects.
-Reach out!
+- I am looking forward to collaborating on aerospace research and data analysis projects.
 - 📫 Reach me at: [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/lumi-luka-9b54b25a/); Email: lumi.luka1@gmail.com